 WELCOME TO THE MENNELLO MUSEUM OF AMERICAN ART!

-The treasure of the Mennello Museum is the rare permanent collection of paintings by self-taught or "primitive" artist Earl Cunningham (1893-1977), generously donated from the collection of Michael A. and Marilyn L. Mennello.
+The Mennello Museum of American Art, established in November 1998, is owned and operated by the City of Orlando.
+This cultural gem located in Loch Haven Cultural Park, minutes from downtown Orlando, is housed in what was once the private home of Howard Phillips, son of local philanthropist Dr. P. Phillips.
+Among the Mennello Museum’s many treasures is the permanent collection of paintings by self-taught artist Earl Cunningham (1893-1977), which was generously donated from the collection of Michael A. Mennello and Marilyn Logsdon Mennello.
 This collection of Cunninghams is the largest in existence, and a rotating selection of paintings remains on display.
-Owned and operated by the City of Orlando, the Mennello Museum of American Art opened its doors in 1998.